kamranmuazzam/uloom/documents/cirriculum/plan.typ

 + Hepatosplenomegaly
 + Hepatocellular Carcinoma
 == Daily Report
-Plan to start at 0300 hours night at the starting of day, compared to noon, 1200 hours

-Slept throughout the night, woke around 0700 hours, had breakfast at 0730 hours, will start studying at 0900 hours.
-Started LRTIs at 0900 hours.
-Done with LRTIs at 0940 hours.
-Started Haemorrhage at 1000 hours.
+It is already 1247 hours, I'll sleep.
+Have to cover 25 topics to off the time topic balance to my side.

+Got up at 0900 hours, I have moments of awakeness throughout the night, it is getting colder, not so cold tho.
+And the sleep is very deep, it's difficult to get up, but I am getting adequate sleep I get, I think I clocked 8 hours of sleep today.

+Will start serially from general principles of surgery at 0915 hours.
-Done with Haemorrhage at 1010 hours.
+Done collecting some information and writing them at 1000 hours.
-Started Transfusion at 1015 hours.
-Done with Transfusion at 1031 hours.
+Starting with surgery question bank typing at 1000 hours.
-Started Fluid, Electrolytes, Acid Base Balance and Nutrition and Shock at 1050 hours.
-Almost done, taking break at 1133 hours.
+Took break at 1111 hours.
-Continued at 1150 hours.
-Done at 1201 hours and starting of break.
-Started with obs at 1740 hours.
+// #study_hour_report([8 hours 32 minutes],[1 hour 18 minutes],[5 hour 39 minutes])

-#let topics_covered=5
+#let topics_covered=27
 #topics_covered_array.push(topics_covered)
 #topics_status(topics_covered_array,topics_covered)
 ])